Revealing Adversarial Smart Contracts through Semantic Interpretation and Uncertainty Estimation: Introduction

-In our experiments, \name achieved a state-of-the-art balanced accuracy (BAC) of 0.9223, surpassing the baselines Lookahead and Skyeye by 23.87\% and 4.64\%, respectively.
-It also attained a recall of 0.8950 on the adversarial class, outperforming Lookahead (82.65\%) and Skyeye (16.99\%).
+In our experiments, \name achieved a state-of-the-art balanced accuracy (BAC) of 0.9374, surpassing the baselines Lookahead and Skyeye by 13.83\% and 3.59\%, respectively.
+It also attained a recall of 0.9231 on the adversarial class, outperforming Lookahead (42.37\%) and Skyeye (13.51\%), while maintaining an average cost of \$0.003 per contract.
 Notably, \name consistently demonstrated robust performance under challenging scenarios, including unseen attack patterns, insufficient training data, and on-chain feature obfuscation, where baseline methods suffered significant performance degradation.
-During a 10-day real-world detection, \name successfully identified 30 adversarial contracts, among which 5 were previously undisclosed and exhibited clear adversarial intent.
-To support systematic evaluation and future research, we further curated the first dataset that categorizes adversarial contracts into normalized types, consisting of 200 adversarial and 20,000 benign samples.
+During a 10-day real-world detection, \name successfully identified 29 adversarial contracts, among which 5 were previously undisclosed and exhibited clear adversarial intent.
+To support systematic evaluation and future research, we further curated the first and the largest dataset of adversarial contracts with normalized categories, including 455 adversarial and 20,000 benign samples, of which 200 adversarial contracts are labeled with normalized attack types.

 We summarize our contributions as follows: \begin{itemize} \item We propose \name, the first generic and training-free detection framework that leverages the semantic understanding capabilities of LLMs to identify adversarial smart contracts directly from EVM bytecode, enabling detection in the pre-deployment phase. \name demonstrates robust performance under challenging scenarios such as unseen attack patterns and insufficient training data, and can seamlessly work with different LLMs without requiring fine-tuning.